 If you have a question as to whether your profession is considered a “first responder”, simply email us at email@example.com with any questions.

-We meet the second Thursday of every month in Meeting Room 1.
-The meeting starts promptly at 7:00 pm.
-However, we gather for food and fellowship at 6:30 pm.
+We meet the third Monday of every month in Meeting Room 1.
+The meeting starts promptly at 6:00 pm.
+However, we gather for fellowship at 5:30 pm.